refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 -----END RSA PUBLIC KEY-----
 ```

 `tincd -n netname -K` to generate key pairs, and `tincd -n netname` to start the daemon.
 For debug usage, try `tincd -n netname -d5 -D`  for a foregroud d with verbose output.
+On each Tinc daemon debug window, quit the daemon by pressing `CTRL-\`.

 `sudo iptables -t nat -I POSTROUTING 1 -o tinc -s 192.168.48.0/24 ! -d 192.168.48.0/24 -j SNAT --to-source 10.26.11.1` on master node, make compute nodes available without any modification on them. (this new SNAT line is hopefully also managed by ansible playbooks). `sudo iptables -t nat -nLv` check current iptables.